5n0wstorm/nix-home/README.md

 All the servers import `hosts/common.nix` which sets up SSH keys, basic security, and monitoring.
 Individual servers add whatever services they need on top of that.

 The reverse proxy on the galadriel server routes traffic to services running on different machines.
-Self-signed certificates handle TLS so you don't get browser warnings.
+Let's Encrypt ACME certificates with Cloudflare DNS challenge provide trusted TLS certificates.

 ## Commands